ashwini0921/Design-of-4-bit-Servo-Tracking-type-ADC/README.md

 # Circuit Details

-The Digital output of analog signal is given by signal Q3 Q2 Q1 Q0
+The Digital output of analog signal is given by signal Q0 Q1 Q2 Q3 for verification of digital output and to compare with input voltage R-2R DAC is used, if the input voltage is greater than DAC voltage then counter should count-up else count-down.
+The input signal as well as DAC output is plotted to verify the results.

 # Software Used